chi-initiative/kora-documentation/docs/contributing.md

     <img style="display:block;margin:auto;max-width:100%" src="../contributing-img/contributing_3_annotated.png" title="">

     !!! note
         Within a repository, there is at least one "branch," or version, of the repository code.
 Many repositories have multiple branches, which the owners use to keep track of different versions of their projects.
+This term is used for both Git and GitHub.

         In the case of your newly-forked repository, the system will be creating a new branch each time you click on "Edit on GitHub," make some changes, and save those changes in your repository.

 4. In the GitHub page that has opened, find the parts of the page you wish to edit and make your changes.
 The Kora Documentation pages are written in a plain-text syntax system called "Markdown," which is meant for use on the internet.
 Many find it intuitive to use.
 To learn how to use Markdown syntax to style your edits appropriately, please consult [this Markdown style guide](https://www.markdownguide.org/basic-syntax/).

-    One acceptable addition to a page that you might find useful would an admonition, also called a call-out, to highlight a key explanation of some concept or idea.
+    One acceptable addition to a page that you might find useful would be an admonition, also called a call-out, to highlight a key explanation of some concept or idea.
 These look like this:

     !!! note
         This is a note admonition.